Arts and Health

 Caregiving can be a rewarding and exhausting experience.
 It starts out as a sprint but over time can become a marathon.
 It is as important for the caregiver to find comfort and inspiration as for the person being cared for.
 This song, written by Joe Dziobek expresses both his strength in caregiving and vulnerability calling on a higher power to help him get through when the caregiving becomes too much for him to manage on his own.
 We welcome your feedback!

 PRC is pleased to host on our site a video of the winning entry in the Anti-Tobacco Poetry Slam held on May 23, 2019.
 It was a collaboration between the Pawtucket School Department, Cancer Prevention Taskforce, and the Pawtucket Prevention Coalition.
 The entry makes a strong case for tobacco use prevention directed toward middle and high school students.

 February 7, 2020

-Dana-Farber study looks at health benefits of music therapy on teens with cancer
+Dana-Farber study looks at the health benefits of music therapy on teens with cancer

 By: Alexi Cohan